Juddmonte InternationalFeatured Event

 The Grandstand & Paddock and Course Enclosure requires a more relaxed dress code.
 Shorts and t-shirts are often worn by racegoers enjoying the sun, and the only real restrictions fall under the common sense category - bare chests and slogan t-shirts are unacceptable.

-As one of Europe’s premier tracks, York Racecourse attracts approximately 350,000 racegoers per year, and plays host to three of the UK’s 31 Group 1 races, consisting of the Yorkshire Oaks, the Nunthorpe Stakes and Juddmonte International Stakes.
-York’s status worldwide has grown at a ferocious speed, and having won the ‘Flat Racecourse of the Year Award’ for a record 26 times now, the track is certainly one the racing enthusiasts will cherish.
-In terms of prize money, York is the third biggest racecourse in Britain and it is referred to as ‘The Ascot of the North’ by many. current holder of the “Northern Racecourse of the Year’ award, having previously hosted prestigious events such as the Ladbrokes St Leger in 2006.
+As one of Europe’s premier tracks, York attracts approximately 350,000 racegoers per year and plays host to three of the UK’s 31 Group 1 races, consisting of the Yorkshire Oaks, the Nunthorpe Stakes and Juddmonte International Stakes.
+York's status worldwide has grown at a ferocious speed, and having won the ‘Flat Racecourse of the Year Award’ for a record 26 times now, the track is certainly one the racing enthusiasts will cherish.
+In terms of prize money, York is the third biggest racecourse in Britain and it is referred to as ‘The Ascot of the North’ by many.
+York Racecourse is the current holder of the “Northern Racecourse of the Year’ award, having previously hosted prestigious events such as the St Leger in 2006.

-The origins of racing in York date back to 1709.
+The origins of York Races date back to 1709.
 However, it wasn’t until 1842 when the racing really kicked off, following the introduction of the York Racecourse Committee, who still manage the racing today.
-The committee made its mark almost immediately with the successful introduction of Gimcrack Stakes in 1846, which has since become one of York’s most enduring races.
-A correlation in the popularity of York’s racing can clearly be seen following the developments of the grandstands over the years, particularly that of 1965, whereby the five-tier grandstand was opened.
+The committee made its mark almost immediately with the successful introduction of Gimcrack Stakes in 1846, which has since become one of York Racecourse’s most enduring races.
+A correlation in the popularity of York Races can clearly be seen following the developments of the grandstands over the years, particularly that of 1965, whereby the five-tier grandstand was opened.
 The consequential boom in York’s racing has since paved the way for more stands to open, with the introduction of the Melrose Stand in 1989 and the award winning Knavesmire Stand opening soon after.
 In 2003, the Ebor Stand was opened and this contained the Nunthorpe Suite, which is available for exclusive use on racedays by annual badgeholders.

 York played host to perhaps one of the most famous matches in racing history, when in 1851, when Voltiguer and The Flying Dutchman contested before a crowd amassing to 100,000 people.
 The pair raced head to head almost the whole way, until the Flying Dutchman pipped his opponent in the final length and avenged his sole defeat in the previous years Doncaster Cup.
 However, it was arguably his victim who received the last laugh, and today, the Great Voltiguer Stakes at the Ebor meeting, is named in his honour.
 Other great races include Rodrigo de Triano’s triumph at the Juddmonte Stakes in 1992, when Lester Piggott provided spectators with a memorable farewell during his last race in a British Group 1.